nguyeudinhhaduong/XACLE---Classification-Score-of-Speed/README.md

-# XACLE-AudioMOS: Audio Quality Prediction using Deep Learning

-This repository implements a neural network model to predict **Mean Opinion Score (MOS)** for audio clips using the **XACLE dataset**.\
-The model is trained on audio `.wav` files and textual descriptions, with MOS labels provided in CSV annotations.
+This repository contains our neural network system developed for the XACLE Challenge, where our team achieved a Top-5 ranking on the official benchmark.
+The goal of this project is to automatically predict the Mean Opinion Score (MOS) of audio clips — a task traditionally performed by 2 to 4 human raters.

+Our model takes two inputs:

+Raw audio (.wav)

+Human-written textual descriptions of the audio

+By jointly modeling both acoustic features and text semantics, the system is able to estimate perceptual audio quality with a high correlation to human judgments.

+The dataset used for training is the XACLE Dataset, which provides:

+Audio recordings

+Natural language captions

+MOS scores (individual + averaged annotations)

+This repository serves as the official implementation of our submission, including dataset handling, model architecture, training pipeline, and evaluation procedures.

 ------------------------------------------------------------------------